 - 1 meter = 1.09 yards

-The GSM of fabrics will also affect the price because more raw materials are used in the manufacture of thicker, higher density GSM quantities.
+The GSM of fabrics will also affect the price because more raw materials are used to manufacture thicker, higher-density GSM quantities.

 Fabric GSM Qualities

-There are different qualities looked for in the fabrics according to their GSM weight measurement.
-These are the ability to ‘breathe’, the way they fit and drape, as well as their weight.
+Different qualities are looked for in the fabrics according to their GSM weight measurement.
+These are the ability to breathe, how they fit and drape, and their weight.

-Lightweight fabrics are able to ‘breathe’ more and are suited to summer clothes.
-This means they enable a cool flow of air to circulate through the lightweight fabric.
-Cotton and light linens make up into summer clothes that have this quality.
+Lightweight fabrics can breathe more and are suited to summer clothes.
+This means they enable a cool air flow to circulate through the lightweight fabric.
+Cotton and light linens make up summer clothes that have this quality.

 Further Reading: Fabric Drape for Sewing

 There are three different categories of weight.
-They range from light weight to medium weight and heavy weight.
-Within those categories there are weights designed for specific purposes like shirting, towelling and wool suiting.
+They range from lightweight to medium weight and heavyweight.
+Within those categories are weights designed for specific purposes like shirting, toweling, and wool suiting.
 Lightweight fabrics weigh between 180 GSM and 230 GSM.

-Linens, cotton, fine wools and silks fit into this lightweight category.
-Medium weight is between 240 GSM to 290 GSM and this includes wool, thicker cotton as well as some silk blends.
+Linens, cotton, fine wool, and silks fit into this lightweight category.
+Medium weight is between 240 GSM and 290 GSM, including wool, thicker cotton, and some silk blends.
 Thick wool and tweeds fall into the heavyweight group and weigh higher than 300 GSM.

 Different weights and classes of fabric include the following:

 Wool comes in a wide range of weights.
-Weight and thread count affects wool quality and suitability for different items of clothing.
+Weight and thread count affect wool quality and suitability for different clothing items.

-A good quality dress shirt will usually be made of cotton, linen or a blend of the two.
+A good quality dress shirt is usually made of cotton, linen, or a blend of the two.
 The thickness will vary between the 100 – 200 GSM range.
-This will determine the top class quality of the shirt.
+This will determine the top-class quality of the shirt.

 A really thick, fluffy bath towel should have a high GSM.
 Look for at least 400 GSM to have a really thick, absorbent towel.
-It is advisable to choose a towel with the GSM in mind because in that way you will find the best quality.
-Manufacturers can fluff up towels to appear absorbent, but it is the GSM count that really tells the quality of the towel.
+Choosing a towel with the GSM in mind is advisable because you will find the best quality that way.
+Manufacturers can fluff up towels to appear absorbent, but the GSM count really tells the towel's quality.